 No, you can start trading CFDs on Libertex with as little as €100.
 You can also practice on a demo account for free.

 Why are CFDs not available in the US?

-Trading over the counter trading instruments like CFDs are currently not allowed under US securities’ regulations.
-The law applies to US citizens and anyone paying tax in the US.
+Trading over-the-counter trading instruments like CFDs is currently not allowed under US securities regulations.
+The law applies to US citizens and anyone paying taxes in the US.

 - Get access to a free demo account free of charge.

 - Enjoy technical support from an operator 5 days a week, from 9 a.m. to 9 p.m.
 (Central European Standard Time).

 - Use a multiplier of up to 1:30 (for retail clients).

 - Operate on a platform for any device: Libertex and MetaTrader.